National Register of Historic Places listings in Alachua County, Florida

 This is a list of the National Register of Historic Places listings in Alachua County, Florida.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Alachua County, Florida, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 66 properties and districts listed on the National Register in the county, including two National Historic Landmarks.
+There are 67 properties and districts listed on the National Register in the county, including two National Historic Landmarks and one former listing.